halt-dos/hd-wiki-public/docs/cloud/waf/listener/profiles/rules/defacementRule.md

     Default: ALL

-#### Attribute

-##### **Find Location**
-Users can define the source location where this condition needs to be applied.

-    Accepted values: ALL / GET / POST / PUT / DELETE / PATCH / HEAD / OPTIONS

-    Default: ALL

-##### **Find Parameter**
+##### **Evaluation Phase**
-The user can define the parameter based on the location of the condition.
+Users are allowed to specify the URI.
+Specify the URI on which the firewall rule will be applied.

-    Accepted values: String
+    Accepted values: Request Phase / Response Phase

-    Default: Blank

-##### **Match Condition**
-The user can define the match condition for the parameter and match value.

-    Accepted values: None / Pattern Exist / Pattern Doesn't Exist / Equals / Not Equals

-    Default: Blank
+    Default: Request phase

-##### **Match Value**
+##### **Rule Action**
-The user can define what value needs to be matched with the match condition.

-    Accepted values: String
+Users are allowed to specify the action to be taken for the request matched i.e. No Action, Drop, Record, Bypass, Redirect, Temporary Blacklist, Send Challenge, Skip Learning.

+    Accepted values: No Action / Send Empty Response / Send Empty Response

-    Default: Blank
+    Default: No Action